thelia/memo-book/src/03-structure.md

 * bin : propel and phpunit binaries are in this directory
 * cache : the cache for each environment so you find a dev, prod and even test directory if you run test.
-Each environment has is own cache so if you clear the cache for the dev environment, only the dev environment will be affect.
+Each environment has its own cache so if you clear the cache for the dev environment, only the dev environment will be affect.
 * core : Thelia's source code and third party dependencies managed with